sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L09_Set_Up_and_Run_Functional_Tests.md

 ## Review

-In this lab, you learned how to setup and run different tests types using Azure Pipelines and .Net.
+In this lab, you learned how to setup and run different test types using Azure Pipelines and .Net.

+### You have successfully completed the lab!